NRLMMD-GEOIPS/geoips/docs/source/new-docs/tutorials/2023-tutorial.rst

 The code snippet shown below shows properties required in every GeoIPS plugin, YAML or Module-based.
 These properties help GeoIPS define what type of plugin you are developing and also defines what schema your plugin will be validated against.

+ which we'll fill in soon.
+   Before we add any code let's discuss some of the top level attributes that are required in any GeoIPS plugin:
+   ``interface``, ``family``, and ``docstring``.

+Please see documentation for
+:ref:`additional info on these GeoIPS required attributes<required-attributes>`

 Copy and paste the code shown below into my_clavrx_products.yaml.